 Microsoft Azure Machine Learning in Practice: From Fundamentals to Deployment - with Rafal Lukawiecki

-This intensive, 5-day, hands-on course will teach you everything necessary to prepare your data, build, evaluate, and, most importantly, validate machine learning models, before deploying them to production using the newest, 2020 version of Microsoft Azure Machine Learning.
-Thanks to the brand-new, powerful, and highly visual Microsoft Azure ML tools very little coding will be necessary to achieve your goals.
+This intensive, 5-day, online, hands-on classroom-style course will teach you everything necessary to prepare your data, build, evaluate, and, most importantly, validate machine learning models, before deploying them to production, using the newest, 2020 version of Microsoft Azure Machine Learning.
+All with little coding, thanks to the new, highly visual yet powerful Microsoft Azure ML tools.
+You do not need to have a prior coding experience in any programming language to beneﬁt from this course.
+You will learn all the fundamentals of machine learning, including the most important algorithms and their performance metrics such as precision and recall, validation charts and curves, like the ROC chart, and much more.

 What did our students say about Rafal`s last course?